saeedadeeb103/SSL-by-Entropy-Minimization-Imlplementation/README.md

 To fully replicate the experiments described in the paper:
 1. Implement multiple runs (e.g., 10 runs) for each configuration and compute the average results.
-2. Extend the implementation to cover additional experiments from the paper, such as robustness to violations of the cluster assumption.
+2. Extend the implementation to cover additional experiments from the paper.
-3. Optimize model hyperparameters and expand the analysis to other datasets.
+3. Optimize model hyperparameters.

 ## License